 Table 2: Interaction type classification report

-Table 2 is an example result of implemented model which shows the ability of the model in terms of precision, recall and F-measure Indicates the type of interactions.
-According to Table 2 the precision of the model in detecting enhancive and degressive interactions is 95 percent and 94 percent, while recall is 99 percent and 83 percent, respectively. the F-measure is also 97 percent and 88 percent that the higher ability of the model to detect degressive interactions comes from a higher number of these types of interactions.
+Table 2 is an example result of the implemented model which shows the ability of the model in terms of precision, recall, and F-measure Indicating the type of interactions.
+According to Table 2, the precision of the model in detecting enhancive and degressive interactions is 95 percent and 94 percent, while recall is 99 percent and 83 percent, respectively. the F-measure is also 97 percent and 88 percent and the higher ability of the model to detect degressive interactions comes from a higher number of these types of interactions.
 The ratio of degressive interaction to enhancive interaction is approximately 4 to 1.

 2) Variance: The confidence interval for the reported values with a reliability coefficient above 95 percent was narrow and close to each other.
 Out of four reported confidence interval values, three values were less than ±0.002, and only for the degressive interaction, the AUPR was in the range of ±0.005.
 The low amount of variance obtained from the model shows that the proposed model is robust.

-3) Separability: By plotting the output probability distribution diagram, as shown in Figure 6, it is clear that values +1 and -1 are well separated, and probability distribution degressive and enhancive have slightly Subscriptions.
+3) Separability: By plotting the output probability distribution diagram, as shown in Figure 6, it is clear that values +1 and -1 are well separated, and probability distribution degressive and enhancive have slight Subscriptions.
 The Pseudocode 1 shows the step-by-step model selection process.

+Pseudocode 1 Model selection process